kurko/ember-indexeddb-adapter/README.md

 * smarter transactions: we open a transaction, get some stuff, then close it and move on.
 However, if we're going to load a relationship next, it happens in a new transaction.
 It should all happen in one transaction.
-* extract transaction creation code: much of the code could be DRY'ed up.
-In the development process, I was mostly experimenting with IndexedDB and Ember's expectations on the adapter.
-This aspect of the code could receive some love.
 * indexes: as of now, there is no migrations API for creating indexes.
 * search: there's no way to do a fuzzy search with IndexedDB (besides the basic string match).
 Right now, we go through all records matching them, but later